-Consolidating knowledge management and internal services for 20K employees
+Consolidating knowledge management, training, and internal services for 20K employees

 Background